Overview

 Task Cards: one of the most utilized, yet misunderstood tools we have when accomplishing an inspection or repair to an aircraft.
 Task cards are invaluable for proving that the work accomplished on the aircraft was done correctly.
 Other instructions delineating work that needs to be accomplished correctly to an aircraft can be found in the aircraft’s SRM Manual or by Engineering Order (EO).

 Although the SRM and EOs from aircraft OEMs and Engineering firms have been around since almost the beginning, the creation of the task card is relatively new in the world of aviation maintenance.
 Predating the task card is, of course, Title 14 CFRs.
-These sections specify what criteria is needed to constitute both a proper logbook entry, and a Return to Service of the aircraft after a maintenance event.
+These sections specify what criteria is needed to constitute both a proper maintenance entry, and a Return to Service of the aircraft after a maintenance event.

 Most task cards generated to assist the technician performing the work on an aircraft DO NOT meet this criteria.
 Task Cards, like Engineering Orders and SRM Manual references, should be used just that way … as data reference in the development of a legal Part 43 Maintenance (Logbook) Entry.